"If I wanted to make something that actually made a difference, I would make a documentary" - Neill Blomkamp

 We are building on our long-standing relationships with international film schools and universities to offer semester-based practical modules in film-making as credit-bearing components of a degree.

-DOCi's other educational outcome is a domestic one, offering a MICT SETA skills based traineeship aimed at young, previously disadvantaged people, to provide basic skills training to enable them to find meaningful work within the film and television industry.
-This would take the form of classroom tuition allied with on-set internships to provide a rounded traineeship designed by leading film producers to meet the needs of the industry.
+This is geared primarily through the Emerging Filmmakers Program serving a domestic agenda, offering a MICT SETA skills-based traineeship aimed at young, previously disadvantaged people, to provide basic skills training to enable them to find meaningful work within the film and television industry.
+This would operate after the formal classes had ended, and take the form of on-set internships to provide a rounded traineeship designed by leading film producers to meet the needs of the industry.
 We focus primarily on practical on-set skills, such as gaffers, riggers, set builders, transport drivers, caterers etc as well as higher level skilled work such as boom swingers, sound recordists, camera assistants, camera operators, first, second and third Assistant Directors, co-ordinators etc.